You are here

 Our licence allows for "use by faculty, students, and staff, for research and educational [purposes]".
 This includes researchers and graduate students using data sets to support their research and publications, and instructors using data in the classroom (e.g. a GIS course).
 Commercial use is not allowed.

 For more details see the License Terms and Conditions page and documents, linked above.

 What data sets are available under the agreement?
 Where can they be found?

 There are two portals for access to data covered by the BC ELN ICIS membership.

-- ICIS' own data is available to its members through the ICIS website, in particular the Map Viewer (for generating maps) and the Data Catalog (for downloading raw data sets).
+- ICIS' own data is available to its members through the ICI Society website, in particular the Map Viewer (for generating maps) and the Data Catalog (for downloading raw data sets).